wetoolaguer/portal-client/README.md

   });

   //this will issue a put request to http://www.site.com/users/1
-  //with the form data name:Updated UserName portalClient.users.update({ name: Updated UserName }, { id: 1 },
+  //with the form data, name:Updated UserName portalClient.users.update({ name: Updated UserName }, { id: 1 },
   function (err, resp, body) {
       //do whatever you want with the response